English Cucumber

 English Cucumber vs Cucumber

 The typical cucumbers found in the grocery stores are American cucumbers (also called slicing cucumber and garden cucumber).
 They have a thicker and darker green skin, with a softer texture and many large seeds that can give the flesh a slightly bitter taste.
-It’s best to peel them and scrape away the seeds before consuming.
+It’s best to peel these cucumbers and scrape away the seeds before consuming.

 English Cucumber vs Persian Cucumber